Variational quantum algorithm for measurement extraction from the Navier-Stokes, Einstein, Maxwell, B-type, Lin-Tsien, Camassa-Holm, DSW, H-S, KdV-B, non-homogeneous KdV, generalized KdV, KdV, translational KdV, sKdV, B-L and Airy equations: Introduction

-To apply this hybrid algorithm, and others, for studying nonlinearities and related behaviors of nonlinear problems, it is necessary to construct quantum circuits for approximating nonlinearities with expectation values, in addition to variational parameters that are modified throughout the optimization procedure as the algorithm is executed to obtain approximations of analytical solutions to a PDE of interest.
-For initial exploration of the Hilbert space before the VQA further time evolves the quantum state corresponding to the PDE solution, ansatzae, including the shallow layered ansatz obtained through a series of several rotation, and entanglement, operations, as well as computation of Fourier coefficients, provide additional performance metrics.
+To apply such a hybrid quantum algorithm for a broad class of initial data to a nonlinear problem, it is necessary to construct quantum circuits for approximating nonlinearities with expectation values, in addition to variational parameters that are modified throughout the optimization procedure as the algorithm is executed to obtain approximations of analytical solutions for a PDE of interest.
+From the three PDEs considered in this work, the Camassa-Holm PDE exhibits significant dependency upon initial conditions, in which solution profiles provided in \textit{Figure 5}, and \textit{Figure 6}, are implemented for noiseless quantum simulations consisting of anywhere from $500$ to $20,000$ time steps; noiseless quantum simulations are executed for the Boussniesq-type, and Lin-Tsien, PDEs for $400$, and $500$, time steps of evolution, respectively.
+Beyond the initial state before performing time evolution in the Hilbert space, several characteristics of ansatzae, ranging from the depth of the circuit to the number of variational parameters that must be specified, are complemented with computation of Fourier coefficients.